A few things to think about when moving abroad for the first time.

 For now, I plan to use Skype and free apps like WhatsApp and Tango to keep in contact with family and friends.

 Don’t expect the road to be easy, but also don’t expect the worst

-It’s naive to think that you’ll immediately feel at home in a foreign city, that you’ll have a solid group of friends in no time, and have an easy transition abroad.
+Whether you’re moving to Europe or somewhere in Asia, it’s naive to think that you’ll immediately feel at home in a foreign city.
+Or, that you’ll have a solid group of friends in no time and have an easy transition abroad.

 Don’t get me wrong, this can definitely be the case as it was when I moved to Italy for a summer.
 But there’s also a possibility that you’ll have a rough time when you first move abroad.
 This is especially the case when you’re still getting used to everything that is foreign to you.

 The famous Lao Tzu once said to “act without expectation“.

 This is some of the best life and travel advice I’ve heard.
 Don’t expect things to be easy when you first move abroad, but also don’t expect the worst.